NVIDIA/tensorflow/README.md

 Please review the [Contribution Guidelines](CONTRIBUTING.md).

-[GitHub issues](https://github.com/nvidia/tensorflow/issues) will be used for tracking requests and bugs, please see direct any question to [NVIDIA devtalk](https://forums.developer.nvidia.com/c/ai-deep-learning/deep-learning-framework/tensorflow/101)
+[GitHub issues](https://github.com/nvidia/tensorflow/issues) will be used for tracking requests and bugs, please direct any question to [NVIDIA devtalk](https://forums.developer.nvidia.com/c/ai-deep-learning/deep-learning-framework/tensorflow/101)

 ## License